rapidsai/spark-examples/advanced-topics/multi-gpu.md

 ### Configuration for On-Premises Clusters

-To set the *EXCLUSIVE_PROCESS* for an on-promises cluster, please run the above *nvidia-smi* command for each GPU on each host before setting up the cluster.
+To set the *EXCLUSIVE_PROCESS* for an on-premises cluster, please run the above *nvidia-smi* command for each GPU on each host before setting up the cluster.
 These commands might be added to a bootstrap script.

 ### Configuration for Cloud Service Providers (CSP)